 Cenovus Energy provides update on Downstream operations

-/EIN News/ -- CALGARY, Alberta, Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. (TSX: CVE) (NYSE: CVE) is providing an update on its Downstream operations following recent extreme winter storms and severe cold temperatures at the company’s U.S. and Canadian refining operations, coupled with unplanned operational challenges and third-party pipeline outages, which impacted refinery throughput and operational availability.
-Cenovus’s priority remains the safety of its people and the reliability and integrity of its operations.
+CALGARY, Alberta, Jan.
+08, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. CVE CVE is providing an update on its Downstream operations following recent extreme winter storms and severe cold temperatures at the company's U.S. and Canadian refining operations, coupled with unplanned operational challenges and third-party pipeline outages, which impacted refinery throughput and operational availability.
+Cenovus's priority remains the safety of its people and the reliability and integrity of its operations.

 The Lloydminster Refinery has continued to run well through December and into January.
 However, the company's refineries in the U.S. and the Lloydminster Upgrader experienced various degrees of unplanned operational issues, weather-related impacts and third-party pipeline outages.
 As a result, downstream throughput was significantly reduced in December.
 Cenovus now expects Q4 2022 downstream throughput in the ranges set out below.